What is Microsoft Power BI Premium?

 Microsoft Azure SKUs for platform as a service (PaaS) scenarios

 |Paginated reports||N/A||N/A||N/A||20% default; 10% minimum||20% default; 5% minimum||20% default; 2.5% minimum|

 |Dataflows||27% default; 27% minimum||20% default; 16% minimum||20% default; 8% minimum||20% default; 4% minimum||20% default; 2% minimum||20% default; 1% minimum|

 If using the paginated reports workload, keep in mind paginated reports allow you to run your own code when rendering a report (such as dynamically changing text color based on content).
 Given this fact, we secure Power BI Premium capacity by running paginated reports in a contained space within the capacity.
 We assign the maximum memory you specify to this space, whether or not the workload is active.
 If you use Power BI reports or dataflows in the same capacity, make sure you set memory low enough for paginated reports that it doesn't negatively affect the other workloads.

 In rare circumstances, the paginated reports workload can become unavailable.
 In this case, the workload shows an error state in the admin portal, and users see timeouts for report rendering.
 To mitigate this issue, disable the workload then enable it again.

 Power BI Report Server

-Power BI Premium includes the right to run Power BI Report Server on-premises.
-For more infomation, see Get started with Power BI Report Server.
+Power BI Premium also includes the capability to run Power BI Report Server on-premises in your organization.
+To learn more, see Get started with Power BI Report Server.

 More questions?
 Try asking the Power BI Community